 - Anyone bringing an animal will be responsible for and liable for any damage or injury caused by the animal.

 We will be providing daily guided tours throughout the venue.
 If you would like a guided tour, please contact us at firstname.lastname@example.org.
-Requests for large font and Braille must be made at least two weeks in advance.
+Requests for large font and Braille must be made at least three weeks in advance.

 The venue is fully navigable for people with mobility disabilities.
 There are accessible pathways connected throughout the venue including parking, entrances, stages, vendors and all other activity areas.